Sign up to get this politics summary emailed to you before 9am every morning

 The Guardian reports that Children who do not reach key developmental milestones at just nine months old are far more likely to struggle at school.
 The Millennium Cohort Study of nearly 15,000 children says that babies who were slow to develop their motor skills at nine months were significantly more likely to be identified as behind in their cognitive development, and also likely to be less well behaved at age five.
 The paper speculates that the difficulties facing children from poor backgrounds are likely to be a key election battleground.

 Following up a covered by the Guardian yesterday, The Times report that “MPs will have to decide how to force more than 200 colleagues to pay a one-off profits levy on second homes bought with taxpayer support.”
 The Treasury indicated yesterday that it had no powers to levy such a charge, which is being demanded by Sir Ian Kennedy, head of the Independent Parliamentary Standards Authority.
 Sir Ian used an interview in The Times on Tuesday to voice frustration that the authorities appeared unprepared for the change, despite weeks of advance warning.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.